 Do not drill any material unless you have the right tools prepared.
-But chances are, you’ve damaged your materials already, so you’ve come to wonder what drill bit size is appropriate for a 1/4″ 20 Tap?
-Find out below!
+I’ve been there, and chances are, you’ve already damaged some materials and are now wondering which drill bit size is right for a 1/4″ 20 Tap.
+Well, you’re in the right place!
+Let’s dive in and figure this out.

 Drill Bit Size for a 1/4" 20 Tap